Oak Park railway station, Melbourne

-Oak Park railway station is located on the Craigieburn line in Victoria, Australia.
-It serves the northern Melbourne suburb of Oak Park, and opened on 13 August 1956.
+Oak Park railway station is a commuter railway station on the Craigieburn line, part of the Melbourne railway network.
+It serves the northern suburb of Oak Park in Melbourne, Victoria, Australia.
+Oak Park station is a ground-level unstaffed station, featuring two side platforms.
+It opened on 13 August 1956.

 History

-Oak Park station opened on 13 August 1956, with the railway line past the site of the station opening in 1872, as part of the North East line to School House Lane.
+Oak Park station opened on 13 August 1956, with the railway line past the site of the station originally opening in 1872, as part of the North East line to School House Lane.
 Like the suburb itself, the station was named after a property that was renamed after it was purchased from the widow of John Pascoe Fawkner in 1879.
 Fawkner originally purchased 316 hectares of land, including the area now known as Oak Park, in 1839.

-In 1962, boom barriers replaced hand-operated gates at the Devon Road level crossing, located nearby in the Up direction of the station.
+In 1962, boom barriers replaced hand-operated gates at the Devon Road level crossing, located nearby in the up direction of the station.
 In 1965, a number of signals at the station were abolished, in conjunction with the replacement of double line block signalling with three-position signalling between Broadmeadows and Essendon.

 In 1989, the station was damaged by fire.
 In 1994, it was provided with CCTV.